From the publisher:

 SUNRISE ON HALF MOON BAY by Robyn Carr.
 MIRA; Original edition (April 14, 2020).
 ISBN 978-0778309482.
 336 pages.

 This entry was posted on Saturday, June 20th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.